RasaHQ/rasa/docs/nlu/components.rst

 :Configuration:

     Include ``HFTransformersNLP`` component before this component.
 Also, use :ref:`LanguageModelTokenizer` to ensure tokens are correctly set for all components throughout the pipeline.

     .. code-block:: yaml

         pipeline:
-        - name: "HFTransformersNLP"
-          model_name: # Name of language model to use
         - name: "LanguageModelFeaturizer"